dcclogin/cubical-sqrt/examples/hcomp-hfill.lagda.md

 ```

-> Question : Are these ways equivalent?
+> Question 1 : Are these ways equivalent?
 In what sense?
+> Question 2 : What's the relation between `coe0→1` and weak connections?